fly-man-/corrade-11-docker/README.dockerhub.md

 ## License

-The following license applies to my docker build and (GitHub repository](https://github.com/sysconfig/corrade-11-docker), **NOT** to Corrade itself.
+The following license applies to my docker build and [GitHub repository](https://github.com/sysconfig/corrade-11-docker), **NOT** to Corrade itself.

 Copyright (C) 2021 by https://github.com/sysconfig